-Comforter sizes can be quite confusing since the comforters generally don't match up exactly (or even particularly well) to your mattress.
-Queen comforter sizes are particularly vexing, in part because some manufacturers view double (full) and queen comforters as interchangeable, while others do not.
+Buying the right comforter size for your bed can be harder than you imagine because the specifications offered by comfort manufacturers may not match up exactly—or even acceptbly—to your mattress.
+Matching a comforter to a queen-sized bed can be particularly vexing, in part because some manufacturers view double (full) and queen comforters as being interchangeable, while other manufacturers do not.

-It's unfortunately not unusual to purchase a comforter, only to find it's too small (most common) or too large (less common) for your particular mattress and needs.
+Unfortunately, it's not unusual to purchase a comforter, only to then find it's too small (most common) or too large (less common) for your particular mattress.

 Comforter Sizes Vary Widely

-As you can see from the chart below, mattress sizes are standardized, while comforter sizes are not:
+Although mattress sizes are standardized, comforter sizes are not:

 |Bed||Mattress Measures **||Standard Comforter Widths|

 |Standard Comforter Lengths|

 |Double/Full||60" x 80"||81" to 84" +||86" to 88"|

 |Queen||60" x 80"||86" to 88"||96" to 100"|

 |California King||72" x 84"||107" to 110"||96" to 98"|